 An Example of an IRLP Contact

 One of the topics discussed on the NET net is the many alternative modes and services available through amateur radio.
 One such service is the Internet Radio Linking Project or IRLP.
-Using this service, an operator with Technician License and low-power hand-held radio can hold conversations with people around the world using repeaters linked by ethernet.
+Using this service, an operator with Technician License and low-power hand-held radio can hold conversations with people around the world using repeaters linked by the Internet.
 While this is not considered a reliable emergency communications service, it is fun and another way to enjoy this hobby.
 IRLP is introduced to new hams in the ARRL Ham Radio License Manual (Level 1: Technician).
 A complete description of how to use the service is beyond the scope of this brief post, but that is why we have the conversation forum that is the NET net.

 The following is an audio recording of AE7XP linking to and unlinking from an IRLP repeater (“node”) in California from an IRLP repeater in Portland.
 Please note two items that are not pointed out in the audio recording: